-The minimum and maximum periods of full time candidature are three (3) or four (4) and eight (8) or nine (9) semesters respectively.
-The minimum and maximum periods of part time candidature are five (5) or six (6) and twelve (12) or thirteen (13) semesters respectively.
+The minimum and maximum periods of full time candidature are three (3) semesters and maximum is eight (8) semesters.
 It should be noted that any withdrawal from the semester(s) by a candidate will be counted as part of the duration of the programme.